RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 It's an array and it contains the values of the outputs that have already been used.
 Every time a particular output is provided, this field is updated to include it, so it will not be used again until all the values have been used up.

+The "squirrelledAwayAlreadyUsed" field name comes from the domain configuration - you can specify anything you want as the name.
+The reason, by the way, for specify the field name is to avoid collisions and overwriting some portions of the state that you didn't mean to overwrite.
+This way, you can pick a name for the field to keep track of the "used" values.

+So now you have seen how simply returning a particular value can update the state.
+But that is part of the default built in behavior.
+You can also directly update the state.

 ## Non Alexa support

 You don't have to generate just the Alexa intents/slot types.
 This module can